guettli/scrum/README.md

 >
 > B: I am unsure.
 The bridge looks very old.
 >
-> A: (fells fear): If we go over it and it ... collapses?
+> A (fells fear): If we go over it and it ... collapses?
 >
 > B: Then it might be wise to not go over it, and instead we dance over it.
 >
-> A: (relieved, happy): Great idea!
+> A (relieved, happy): Great idea!
 If our heart is filled with joy we feel much lighter and then the bridge holds us.
 Good idea!
 >
 > B: ???